PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ### Ignoring Tables 5, 5A, and 8A

-So few health centers elect to make their proprietary data public in TAbles 5, 5A, and 8A that we have decided it is not worth consolidating their data or producing dashboards.
+So few health centers elect to make their proprietary data public in Tables 5, 5A, and 8A that we have decided it is not worth consolidating their data or producing dashboards.

 ### Reporting Granularity & Geocoding

 Except for Table HealthCenterSiteInfo, which lists all a health centers locations, all other UDS data is aggregated to the organizational level.
-This helps us understand oral health care utilization within an organization, but cannot tell us about oral health care activities at the site level.
-We do not know which health center site locations offer dental services, nor do we know how dentist FTEs are distributed or what differences there might be in oral health care between sites.

-Therefore we have decided not to map individual FQHC site locations.
+This lets us learn about the oral health services provided by the whole organization, but does not let us see what volume of servivces are being provided at specific sites.
+We have decided not to map individual FQHC site locations.
 Doing so might help convey a sense of service area, but we would not want to mislead users into thinking there are oral health services offered when there are not.

 ### Organizational Continuity

 Within each UDS reporting year, FQHCs are assigned an ID number that helps link all the reporting tables together.
 This is called the BHCMISID in most recent years and the gi_lnggranteeid or Grantee ID in early years.
 These ID numbers change with new grant cycles.
 Health center funding is awarded in several-year chunks, and then a new number may be assigned in the next grant cycle if a health center keeps its funding.
-This cycling of FQHC ID's makes it challenging to examine an individual organization's oral health care trends over time, since there is not master index linking grant cycles.
+This cycling of FQHC ID's makes it challenging to examine an individual organization's oral health care trends over time, since there is no master index linking grant cycles.
 To address this issue, we submitted a FOIA request to HRSA on June 1, 2020 requesting a master key table to link organizations across years.
-This project will be updated if a master key is provided.
-Until then, the project will not design dashboards to show individual FQHC trends.
+They replied that no such keys exist.

-### Missing Denominator & Web-Scraping
+### Missing Total Patients Denominator

 Table 6A gives us the count of patients at every FQHC that received several types of oral health services.
 Ideally we would then calculate (1) the percent of patients at each FQHC who received each type of dental service, and (1) the percent of **dental** patients at each FQHC who received each type of dental service.
-These denominators are not located in Table 6A.
+But these denominators are not located in Table 6A.
 The total count of health center patients is publicly available in Table 3B, but the total count of dental patients is hidden in Table 5, and therefore exempt from FOIAs.

 Interestingly, the data is publicly available on the HRSA website if one looks within the indiviual health center data pages.
 For example, we can see that Family Health Center, inc in Kalamazoo, Michigan served (9,580 dental patients)[https://bphc.hrsa.gov/uds/datacenter.aspx?q=d&bid=056230&state=MI&year=2018] in 2018.
-Years 2016 and 2017 data are also publicly displayed for all health centers on the HRSA webpage.
+Data for 2017 and 2019 are also shown on the HRSA individual program pages.
+Perhaps this total patient data should be web-scraped and incorporated into the National Oral Health Data Portal.
+At the moment only the Electronic Reading Room UDS reports have been incorporated into the National Oral Health Data Portal.

 ### Potential for Patient Duplication